ancahutupasu/HeServices2/README.md

 As a visitor and customer, I want to be able to view pallets information, so that i get better idea.

-As an administrator, I want to be able to add the contact information, so that customer can contact.

 As a visitor or customer, I want to be able to view the contact information, so that i can contact if have any questions.
+Working

 As an administrator, I want to be able to edit contact information, so that customer gets updated information.